FBAR: Requirements, Deadlines, and How to File

 Many expats also find that they have to file one year and not the next.
 For this reason, it is essential to make good record-keeping a habit.

-The FBAR must be filed by April 18th, 2023 (as the 15th falls on a Saturday).
-If you miss this deadline, there is an automatic extension to October 16, 2023 (as the 15th falls on a Sunday)
+The FBAR must be filed by April 15, 2024.
+If you miss this deadline, there is an automatic extension to October 17, 2024 (as the 15th falls on a Saturday)

 When you live in the US, tax day is simple: April 15th!
 When you move abroad, it’s not so straightforward!
 Learn about all the expat deadlines and extensions you need to know to file.

 What Are the FBAR Penalties for Not Filing?